davidcmoulton/decodeuri/_posts/2018-02-13-smashing-conference-london-2018-initial-notes.md

 ## Techniques:
 - "blur up": load tiny, scaled up image first to give an impression of the image while the main image loads.
 - manipulate the colour histogram e.g. make the image greyscale.
-Put it over a background colour or a gradient backgroud (either of its own element, or of a (pseudo, maybe) element positioned behind it) then apply css filters/mix blend modes etc to the image element so it interacts with the background colour in funky ways to give coloured effects.
+Put it over a background colour or a gradient background (either of its own element, or of a (pseudo, maybe) element positioned behind it) then apply css filters/mix blend modes etc to the image element so it interacts with the background colour in funky ways to give coloured effects.
 - When SVG is used as a background image, you can't affect it directly, but you can affect it with CSS filters.
 - "contrast swap": reduce image contrast using linear transform function in an image editor to reduce the image file size, serve image, in CSS apply contrast `filter` to make up for the contrast removal.
 Downside is downloading the image gives you the low contrast image version
 - never use gifs: send video instead